YounesSensie/YounesSensie/README.md

 - 🌱 I’m currently full stack developper with 2 years of experience.
 Worked for innovative startups, small entreprise products, and formakt-bac agencie.
 Familiar with both remote, and in-office roles.
  Always seeking to take ownership of the project and deliver faster than expected.
 Comfortable for web, mobile , and API development.

-- 📫 How to reach me this is my phone number 25401047 abd this is my email:younes10sillimi@gmail.com
+- 📫 Contact me: phone number 25401047 and this is my Email:younes10sillimi@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...